 Histopathologic Diagnosis: Bone, cranium, orbit, left lateral wall, mass, excision: Fibrous dysplasia

 Clinical Course (continued): On POD #2 the patient was involved in an auto accident on his way to our clinic for his postoperative examination.
 While he was in the ER following the MVA, Ophthalmology was consulted.
 Fortunately, there was no injury to the operative site.
 His vision was good at 20/30; however, there was some postoperative periorbital edema.
 Unfortunately, during the course of the MVA, he did pour hot coffee on his foot resulting in some skin blistering that initially only required routine wound care and gradually healed.
 He was last examined by Dr. Weller on 6/6/2018.
 His condition was stable relative to his lateral orbitotomy.
 His diabetes is poorly controlled.
-He will receive ongoing retinal care from Dr. Scott who last examined him on 5/7/2018
+He will receive ongoing retinal care from Dr. Scott who last examined him on 5/7/2018.

 Discussion: